 The team should ideally consist of professionals from all practices in the organization.
 However, hiring an external consultant could also become a plus.

 When implementing activity-based costing, it is advantageous for an organization to use computer software for calculations and data storage.
 The computer software can be a simple database that will store the information such as customized ABC software for the organization or a general-purpose off-the-shelf software.

-Following is the procedure followed for successful implementation of activity-based costing in an organization:
+The procedure for successful implementation of activity-based costing in an organization is as follows:

 Identification of a team that is responsible for implementing activity-based costing.

 The team identifies and assesses the activities that involve in products and services in question.